Nastel/tnt4j-streams/README.md

 * To make maven required `source` and `javadoc` packages, use profile `pack-maven`
 * To make maven central compliant release having `source`, `javadoc` and all signed packages, use `maven-release` profile

-By default Maven will build all modules defined in `tnt4j-streams/pom.xml` file.
+By default, Maven will build all modules defined in `tnt4j-streams/pom.xml` file.

 If you do not want to build some of optional modules, comment those out like `WMQ` module is.
 Or you can define Maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, e.g.: